Som021/Jarvis/README.md

-🤖 Jarvis AI – Python Voice Assistant
+# 🤖 Jarvis AI – Python Voice Assistant

-- Jarvis AI is a Python-based voice assistant that performs various tasks using voice commands, such as searching Wikipedia, opening websites, playing music, telling jokes, fetching weather updates, reading news, and more.
+Jarvis AI is a Python-based voice assistant that performs various tasks using voice commands, such as searching Wikipedia, opening websites, playing music, telling jokes, fetching weather updates, reading news, and more.
-- It uses speech recognition and text-to-speech to interact with the user naturally.
+It uses speech recognition and text-to-speech to interact with the user naturally.

+---

-🚀 Features:
+## 🚀 Features

 * 🎤 Voice command recognition
 * 🗣️ Text-to-speech responses
 * 📖 Wikipedia search and summary